 But what if this fight were to take place today?
 It would be on pay-per view, of course.
 You’d have to pony up somewhere around $85 for the privilege of watching it.
 The main event would start somewhere around 9 or 10 pm.
 Sure, you could get some buddies to split the cost with you and have a fight party.
 But what of the working stiffs who are unable to take the time off for a frivolous reason such as a fight?
 What of those who lack sufficient funds for the purchase?
 Or those who don’t have cable television?
 They would be, to put it crudely, shit out of luck.
 After the fight, someone would post it on YouTube and you could find it there, at least until it got taken down.
 But by then you’d already know the outcome, having read it in the paper or heard about it from those lucky enough to watch it live.
 And that just isn’t the same.

 Once upon a time, even in my childhood, you could watch good fights on television for free.
 Unfortunately, the slow inroads of pay-per view events also began their slow creep to the top of the sports realm.
 Whereas you can tune in on television or radio to watch your local sportsball teams play, if you have a satellite radio you can listen to the radio broadcasts from any team around the country, you cannot do the same for boxing.
-On occasion, you’ll have televised bouts on cable for the cost of nothing but your cable subscription, but title fights or big bouts are nonexistent outside of pay-per view.
+On occasion, you’ll have televised bouts on cable for the cost of nothing but your cable subscription, but title fights or big bouts are nonexistent outside of pay-per view or subscription services like DAZN.
 If you are old school like me, good luck finding any bouts on the radio.

 With the rise of MMA and UFC, really nothing more than a glorified bar fight, boxing has competition which has surpassed it in some ways.
-Kids gravitate towards those sports rather than a boxing gym, which are getting harder and harder to find in the first place.
+Kids gravitate towards those sports rather than a boxing gym, which are getting harder and harder to find.
 Added to this, you have a growing chorus of voices which calls boxing a barbaric sport that should be banned.
 This view has been around almost as long as the sport, but it seems to grow louder with each passing decade.
 The same individuals who want to see boxing banned feel the same way about football, yet they eagerly sign their kids up for soccer.
 Girls’ soccer is second only to football (and a close second at that) in concussions per capita among high school sports.
 But I digress.
 A street fight is one thing, but a fight in the ring, with rules, is an honorable calling for those who choose to pursue it.